RN03 - Biographical Perspectives on European Societies

 The biographical method was always closely related to the social sphere of caring.
 With its roots in Gestalt psychotherapeutic tradition, the interconnectedness between self-perception, linguistic grasp of life story, coping and healing is at the core of the research method.
 What are good practices of training social and health care professionals to be able to properly use the biographical method?
 How do they face contemporary challenges of the biographical method such as not sharing the native language with their clients or implementation of social distancing?
 Also, taking into consideration the psychological aspects of the biographical work, the question of how much “narrative work” needs to be done by the caretaker themselves in order to be able to provide efficient reflexive work to their patients and clients comes to mind.

-Hosts: Lisa Moran and Joan Cronin (BNIM study group, SAI, Republic of Ireland)
+Hosts: Dr Lisa Moran and Dr Joan Cronin (BNIM study group, SAI, Republic of Ireland)

 This session critically interrogates vulnerability and risk, exploring the multifarious ways that biographical methods are understood in research with people deemed as ‘at risk’ and/or ‘vulnerable’.
-Conceptualising risk and vulnerability as multidimensional, papers illuminate ethical and practical complexities of utilising biographical approaches with people in vulnerable groups, including women experiencing unplanned pregnancies and care leavers.
+Conceptualising risk and vulnerability as multidimensional, papers illuminate ethical and practical complexities of utilising biographical approaches with people in vulnerable groups, including young people experiencing racial prejudices and well-educated, affluent women who might not appear vulnerable due to financial status but negotiate social stigma and power relations for choosing career advancement over marriage and children.
 Significantly, papers illuminate confluence and convergence in societal interpretations of vulnerability and risk, which do not strictly correspond to people’s momentary interactions and narratives.
 Importantly, papers demonstrate the contested nature of vulnerability, exploring ‘hidden vulnerabilities’ that are part of people’s everyday experiences.
 Subsequently, we show that more critical commentary is required around risks of re-traumatising participants during and after interviews through eliciting narratives of distressing life events.

 Coordinators: ESA RN03 Board and SAI BNIM study group

-The orientation session will create a virtual platform for PhD students and other beginners in their ‘journey’ with biographical methods, providing an opportunity to introduce themselves in person, to meet and to connect.
+The orientation session is a virtual platform for PhD students and other beginners in their ‘journey’ with biographical methods, with an opportunity to introduce them in person, to meet and to connect.
 During the first part of the session we will ask you to briefly present yourself and your research interests.
 Next, experienced biographical scholars will answer your questions which the coordinators of the session will gather in advance and engage in dialogue that both appreciate the benefits and challenges of doing biographical research.

 14th Conference of the European Sociological association: Europe and Beyond: Boundaries, Barriers and Belonging, Manchester, United Kingdom, 20 – 23 August 2019